marcosp-araujo/Tower2csv/README.md

 INTRODUCTION

-  The "Tower2csv.py" class scans netCDF files from a Tall Tower database and joins all them into a single .CSV file.
+  The "Tower2csv.py" class scans netCDF files from a Tall Tower database and joins all of them into a single .CSV file.
 A "how to" example is provided in the "main.py" file.

 INPUTS